maelvls/maelvls.github.io/content/talk/2016-09-16-gdr-isis-presentation.md

 <!-- Embed your slides or video here using [shortcodes](https://gcushen.github.io/hugo-academic-demo/post/writing-markdown-latex/).Further details can easily be added using *Markdown* and $\rm \LaTeX$ math code.  -->

-I will give a talk at the GdR ISIS meeting on October 6th at the.
+I gave a talk at a meeting of the [GdR ISIS](http://gdr-isis.fr) (a CNRS group working on _Information, Signal, Image et ViSion_) on October 6th at the.
 More info in my [internship report][masterthesis].

 [masterthesis]: https://drive.google.com/open?id=0B5mz8k-t6PT0N2lINEZYX2duOFU